Creative ideas blossom in a collaborative environment.

 - Break down of trust in the organization.
 Without clear communication, employees will feel like the executives are hiding something from them, which creates an atmosphere of distrust.

 - Key leaders and teams not involved in the process are disempowered.
 When left out of the loop, stakeholders will feel impotent and disengaged.

 - Uncertainty about the future caused by a lack of communication and free-flowing information can prompt employees to seek new employment.

 Collaboration Is Key

 As technology advances and as an organization grows, knowledge is becoming more and more specialized because there’s more and more to know in the world.
 With the percentage of what each individual knows decreasing, leaders need to tap more specialists to be successful in any endeavor, but especially a redesign because of its complexity.
 Without encouraging ideas from all sectors, important elements may be left out or not adequately addressed, leading to a less than optimal redesign.

 It is normal for leaders to be guarded and careful as they go through an organization redesign because of potential consequences.
 Both external (they want to keep the strategy they feel will give then a competitive edge from being appropriated by a competitor) and internal (the fear of alienating management when the driving force behind the change can be perceived as negative, such as cost reduction efforts).
 There are valid concerns that leaks during the design process can prevent stakeholders from viewing the redesign objectively and without self-interest.
-But on the flip side, if you limit the collaboration and move forward with a closet redesign, you for sure will have to deal with some problematic trade-offs, most notably:
+But on the flip side, if you limit the collaboration and move forward with a redesign where participation is limited, you for sure will have to deal with some problematic trade-offs, most notably:

 - It will be much more difficult to achieve a complete design concept if certain key leaders and subject matter experts are not involved.